I believe subconsciously a lot of us are aiming for what we are trying to avoid.

 In Coaching, we use a technique to work on “not thinking about it” called “scorning it”.

 That simply means we learn to completely disregard distractions.
 Scorn it.
-Learn to acknowledge and then utterly tune out distractions and tune in to the power of knowledge, skills and taking right action.
+Learn to acknowledge and then utterly tune out distractions and tune in to the power of knowledge, skills and taking the right action.

 It’s a mindset we all need.
-Golfers, Sales Pros and everybody else that doesn’t want to suffer the frustrating loss of missing the target or worse losing our balls in the water.
+Golfers, Sales Pros, and everybody else that doesn’t want to suffer the frustrating loss of missing the target or worse losing our balls in the water.